How does a Loan Trust work?

 In respect of the beneficiaries this depends on whether it is an Absolute trust or a Discretionary trust that has been chosen.

 Under a Discretionary trust it’s up to the trustees to decide who will benefit and when they will benefit from the trust fund.
 As long as the beneficiary is in the class of beneficiaries, the trustees can allocate funds to them.
 This is why clients should choose their trustees wisely as ultimately they will be dealing with the trust fund.
 It is advisable for clients to lodge a letter of wishes with the trustees to give them some guidance, after their death, as to how they want the trust fund divided up.
-Remember that a discretionary beneficiary cannot demand monies from the trustees nor does this form part of their estate for divorce, bankruptcy or IHT while inside the trust.
+Remember that a discretionary beneficiary cannot demand monies from the trustees nor does this form part of their estate for IHT purposes while inside the trust.

 There is no entitlement to the outstanding loan by the beneficiaries.